CyCraft/blitzar/README.md

-# blitzar
+# Blitzar

-A syncing solution that auto-connects any DB/API with your local store and has blitzing fast optimistic-UI built in. ⚡️
+A Vue component collection for blitzing fast prototyping ⚡️